big cityBest Practices for Municipal Snow Removal and Deicing | Ninja De-Icer

 How to Apply Rock Salt with Less Harm

 Rock salt can be applied strategically so it is effective at removing snow and ice while causing the least amount of harm.
-Here are some tips to keep in mind when applying your de-icer:

 • If you have salt-sensitive vegetation, avoid using rock salt within 5-10 feet.